bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Linked selection with filtered data
 -----------------------------------

-Using a |ColumnDataSource|, you can also have two plots use different subsets of the same data.
+Using a |ColumnDataSource|, you can also have two plots that are based on the same data but each use a different subset of that data.
 Both plots still share selections and hovered inspections through the |ColumnDataSource| they are based on.

 The following example demonstrates this behavior: